theproadam/Connections/README.md

   }
 });
 ```
-Obviously, you will need to be reponsible for handling exceptions if a disconnect occurs.
+Obviously, you will need to be reponsible for handling exceptions, for example: a disconnect.

 ### Server Setup Example
 ```c#